Rumindu/my-notes/TS/1 setup-ts.md

 ### 3. Install ts-node globally. (not much recommend)
 1. In the bash terminal `npm i -g ts-node` to install ts node globally
 2. Then `ts-node index.ts`
-- You can find the way to run powershell once u put error message on copilot chat . hint `Set-ExecutionPolicy Restricted` and `Set-ExecutionPolicy RemoteSigned`
+- You can find the way to run powershell once u put error message on copilot chat . hint `Set-ExecutionPolicy Restricted` to `Set-ExecutionPolicy RemoteSigned` in PowerShell with admin

 ---